oladipod/oilspillage/README.md

 All libraries used are in Anaconda.

 ### Project Motivation
-Pipelines are the safest way to transport oil and gas but when accidents are involved, they are very disastrous to humans and environment.
-The effects usually spans for a long period of time.
+Pipelines are the safest way to transport oil and gas.However, when accidents happen, they are very disastrous to life and the environment.
+The effects of oil spillage usually spans for a long period of time.
 This project was motivated to gain some understanding about these spillage incidents so that the right bodies  have the right information to aid in proferring the best solutions.

 ### File Description
-oilspillanalysis.ipynb file --contains the main code for the analysis database.csv--- a csv file containing the data used
+oilspillanalysis.ipynb ---contains the main code for the analysis database.csv--- a csv file containing the data used

 ### Results
-The story is told here <ul></ul>
+The story is told [here](https://medium.com/
+@oladipodrachealpipeline-accidents-in-the-united-states-between-2013-and-2016-e9cb2c240cc9).

 ### Acknowlegement
 kaggle for the data